andreypopp/styling/README.md

 * Compatability with the existent CSS tools such as [autoprefixer][] and a ton of other [PostCSS][] transforms.

+* Compatability with the existent JS tools such as compile-to-js languages (CoffeeScript, TypeScript), type checkers (FlowType), linters (ESLint) and others.

 How
 ---

-Styling is implemented as a [webpack][] loader which executes JavaScript code to produce *styling* objects.
+Styling is implemented as a [Webpack][] loader which executes JavaScript code to produce *styling* objects.

-Each styling object is then converted to a [CSS module][] and passed further to webpack CSS processing pipeline (usually css-loader and style-loader).
+Each styling object is then converted to a [CSS module][] and passed further to Webpack CSS processing pipeline (usually css-loader and style-loader).

 Consuming styling styles is no different than consuming a CSS module: you get a mapping of CSS class names which can be used to style your components.